 January 20, 2020, marked AHRC NYC’s second annual Martin Luther King Jr. Day of Service initiative.
-“This year, we had 220 volunteers, more than 4,000 pounds of food donated, and over 200 clothing items donated between the four sites,” said Andrew Pfadt-Trilling, Director of Quality Improvement for AHRC NYC’s Adult Day Services.
+“This year, we had 220 volunteers, more than 4,000 pounds of food donated, and over 200 clothing items donated between the four sites,” said Andrew Pfadt-Trilling, Director of Quality Improvement for AHRC NYC’s Day Services.

 In 2019, 118 volunteers combined to donate 1,500 pounds of food in 2019, which provided meals for nearly 400 people in Brooklyn and Manhattan.

 Community volunteers of all ages helped New York City residents in need, learn more about food insecurity in New York City, and discover different ways to help make a difference in their neighborhoods.
 Volunteers:

 - Picked up donated food from partnering restaurants via a partnership with Rescuing Leftover Cuisine